18 Best Tourist Spots in Bohol Philippines: Chocolate Hills, Loboc River Cruise, Alona Beach

 Balicasag Island

-Balicasag Island is a prime Bohol diving and snorkeling spot because of its precious marine life that has thrived thanks to the Balicasag Marine Sanctuary.
+Balicasag Island is one of the prime Bohol diving spots because of its precious marine life that has thrived thanks to the Balicasag Marine Sanctuary.
 Aside from colorful reefs and fishes, you can also spot sea turtles here if you're lucky!
-Apart from the underwater sights, joining a Balicasag Island tour is worth it as it boasts of a white sand beach that surrounds the whole island where you can lounge in.
+Apart from the underwater sights, joining a Balicasag Island tour is worth it as it boasts a white sand beach that surrounds the whole island where you can lounge in.

 Pamilacan Island